A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Mash 1/2 cup of strawberries in a glass jar.
+1. Mash 1/2 cup of strawberries in a glass jar using a spoon or pestle.

-2. Add 1/4 cup of salt and stir to dissolve.
+2. Add 1/4 teaspoon of salt and stir gently to dissolve.

-3. Add 1 tablespoon of dish soap and stir gently.
+3. Add 1 tablespoon of dish soap and stir gently for 30-60 seconds.
+Avoid creating excessive foam.

-4. Filter the mixture through cheesecloth into a second jar.
+4. Filter the mixture through cheesecloth or a strainer into a clean jar or beaker to remove large strawberry pieces.

-5. Carefully pour cold isopropyl alcohol down the side of the jar to form a layer on top of the mixture.
+5. Carefully pour cold isopropyl alcohol down the side of the jar, forming a layer on top of the strawberry mixture.
+The alcohol should be about the same volume as the filtered mixture.

-6. Wait a few minutes for the DNA to precipitate out as white strands in the alcohol layer.
+6. Wait 5-10 minutes for the DNA to precipitate out as a cloudy white layer where the alcohol and strawberry mixture meet.

-7. Use a pipette to collect the DNA strands.
+7. Use a pipette or stirring rod to gently collect the visible DNA strands from the alcohol layer.

 Significance: